danicat/tidy-uci-har-dataset/README.md

-# Tidy UCI HAR Dataset
+# Human Activity Recognition (HAR) Tidy Data Set processing script in R

-By Danicat <daniela.petruzalek@gmail.com>
+By Daniela Petruzalek (<daniela.petruzalek@gmail.com>)

 May 4, 2016

 ## Project Description

-The purpose of this repo is to provide a R script for tidying the data of the UCI's "Human Activity Recognition Using Smartphones Dataset" (for now on referenced as UCI HAR Dataset) version 1.0.
+The purpose of this repo is to provide a R script for tidying the data of the UCI's "Human Activity Recognition Using Smartphones Dataset" (for now on referenced as UCI HAR Dataset) version 1.0 [1].

 This repo is composed of one R script called "run_analysis.R" that does all the work.
 Basically it will: